Fenrif/BettingAPI/README.md

     docker run -p 8080:80 mywebapi
     ```

 5. **Explore the API**: Access the API at `http://localhost:5012/api/` or `https://localhost:7078/api/`.
 Use tools like Postman or Swagger to make HTTP requests.
+I have include the file `BettingAPI.postman_collection.json` in the repository with HTTP requests for both entities.
+Those that require ID (Get (single), Update and Delete) will have to be sligtly altered, since I used Guid for all the Id's.